ARM-software/armnn/ContributorGuide.md

 ## Releases

-Official ArmNN releases are published through the official [ArmNN Github repository](https://github.com/ARM-software/armnn).
+Official Arm NN releases are published through the official [Arm NN Github repository](https://github.com/ARM-software/armnn).

 ## Development repository

-The ArmNN development repository is hosted on the [mlplatform.org git repository](https://git.mlplatform.org/ml/armnn.git/) hosted by [Linaro](https://www.linaro.org/).
+The Arm NN development repository is hosted on the [mlplatform.org git repository](https://git.mlplatform.org/ml/armnn.git/) hosted by [Linaro](https://www.linaro.org/).

 ## Code reviews

 Contributions must go through code review.
 Code reviews are performed through the [mlplatform.org Gerrit server](https://review.mlplatform.org).
 Contributors need to signup to this Gerrit server with their GitHub account credentials.

-Only reviewed contributions can go to the master branch of ArmNN.
+Only reviewed contributions can go to the master branch of Arm NN.

 ## Continuous integration

-Contributions to ArmNN go through testing at the Arm CI system.
-All unit, integration and regression tests must pass before a contribution gets merged to the ArmNN master branch.
+Contributions to Arm NN go through testing at the Arm CI system.
+All unit, integration and regression tests must pass before a contribution gets merged to the Arm NN master branch.

 ## Communications

-We encourage all ArmNN developer to subscribe to the [ArmNN developer mailing list](https://lists.linaro.org/mailman/listinfo/armnn-dev).
+We encourage all Arm NN developers to subscribe to the [Arm NN developer mailing list](https://lists.linaro.org/mailman/listinfo/armnn-dev).